ILIAS-eLearning/ILIAS/docs/INSTALL.md

 git checkout release_5-2
 chown www-data:www-data /var/www/html/ilias -R
 ```
-The files should be owned by your webserver user/group (e.g. ```www-data``` or ```apache```) the mode should be 644 for files and 755 for directories.
+The files MUST be owned by your webserver user/group (e.g. ```www-data``` or ```apache```) the mode SHOULD be 644 for files and 755 for directories.

 <a name="dependency-installation"></a>
 # Dependency Installation

 Depending on your Linux Distribution you have several ways to install the required dependencies.
-We recommend to always use your distributions package manager to keep your packages up to date in an easy manner avoiding security issues.
+We RECOMMEND to always use your distributions package manager to keep your packages up to date in an easy manner avoiding security issues.

 <a name="apache-installationconfiguration"></a>
 ## Apache Installation/Configuration